 Baseball is huge in Nicaragua.
 It’s the official national sport (not soccer) and there are currently four Nicaraguans playing in the US Major Leagues.
 Extremely popular Sunday games are played as double headers but with only seven innings in each game as we learned when we caught a baseball game in Nicaragua.

-You need to show your passport when you change money at banks, though there are official, regulated money changers on the streets who carry don’t require your passport and often give a slightly higher rate.
+You need to show your passport when you change money at banks, though there are official, regulated, legal money changers on the streets who carry don’t require your passport and often give a slightly higher rate.

 Electricity and water regularly cut out in Nicaragua.
 If you can’t work around that, make sure your hotel has a functioning power and water backup system.
 Many do.

-1,000 córdoba bills from the Sandinista administration are out of circulation and worthless though “coyote” money changers may still try to give them to you.
+1,000 córdoba bills from the Sandinista administration are out of circulation and worthless though coyote money changers may still try to give them to you.
+Don’t accept them unless you want a valueless souvenir.

-Start getting your bearings by reading the Nicaragua Dispatch online English language news site even before you get here.
+Start getting your bearings by reading the Nicaragua Dispatch, an online English language news site even before you get here.
 It’s top-notch.
 And check out the Moon Handbooks Nicaragua Guide written by our friend Joshua Berman.